pradeep-cruv/developer_docs/on_search_data_breakdown.md

   ]
   }}
   ```
-bpp/providers contain the actual search result, which is the structure of bpp/providers.
+bpp/providers contain the actual search result, This is the structure of bpp/providers.

 ```
 "bpp/providers" : [